 6. Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom. → Business Management

 Seeing so many online stores and studying business management made me think of the possibilities of whether I could be one of the people behind those stores too.
-The answer was, “yes,” as my business management teacher taught me the basic steps in starting my own business and encouraged me to experiment on it.
-This is why business management is exciting: I could immediately test out my idea to the potential target market.
+As my business management teacher taught me the basic steps to starting my own business and encouraged me to try, I realized: the answer was yes.

-But first, I need to obtain the essential skills.
-Upon hearing about recruitments for my school’s marketing internship, I immediately jumped onto the opportunity to learn more about the key parts of how to sell a product.
+First, I needed to obtain the essential skills.
+Upon hearing about my school’s marketing internship, I immediately applied to learn about how to sell a product.
 I was able to learn the importance of knowing one’s target market and how to reach them.
 I expanded this knowledge further through my second internship with the e-commerce company SIRCLO to learn how to take advantage of e-commerce in this digital age to open a business easily.

-Learning about e-commerce made me aware about how simple it was to open a store, which prompted me to open a clothing store online based on my personal interests in fashion.
-Lessons from business management in school taught me that businesses could act as a tool to solve issues, thus I aimed to minimize fashion waste through my store.
-I used this opportunity to sell sustainable clothing, such as vintage clothes and upcycling my old shirts into headbands to provide more unique products.
+Learning about e-commerce made me realize how simple it was to open a store, which prompted me to open an online clothing store based on my personal interest in fashion.
+Lessons from business management class in school also taught me that businesses could act as a tool to solve issues, which is why I aimed to minimize fashion waste by selling vintage clothes and upcycling my old shirts into headbands.

-Relating back to lessons on using business to provide solutions, I was able to do so through my participation in business competitions.
-First by developing a product idea of a lip balm made out of seaweed to make use of maritime resources in my first competition.
-Then having the opportunity to create and present my second product, EduBee, which are educational games to help children improve their reading and counting skills in my second competition.
+I was also able to exercise the idea that business can be developed as a solution to a problem through my participation in business competitions.
+In my first competition, I developed the idea for a lip balm made out of seaweed to make use of maritime resources.
+In my second, I created and presented my second product, EduBee, which are educational games to help children improve their reading and counting skills.

 My path into business management has provided me with knowledge and experience in e-commerce, marketing, and product development.
-Not only that, my journey has also inspired me to continuously find solutions to help make people’s life more convenient while simultaneously promoting sustainability in the future.
-Thus, I’m excited to gain more business management skills and experiences in college.
+Not only that, my journey has also inspired me to continuously find solutions to help make people’s lives more convenient while also promoting sustainability.
+I can’t wait to learn how to do this and more at the University of California.

 7. What have you done to make your school or your community a better place?

 I was lucky that the COVID-19 pandemic hit when I was 14.
 I had learned enough to know how to adapt to the changes quickly, but my 4-year-old cousin was not so lucky.
-This was such a pivotal stage of development in his life, but learning virtually was hardly effective in honing his skills.
+This was such a pivotal stage of development in his life, and learning virtually was hardly effective in honing his skills.

 It was a difficult time for him, but also equally difficult for my aunt who struggled to assist his learning as he was a hyperactive child who found gadgets more interesting.
 Upon conducting a survey to 30 parents, I found that this was a common problem for other children.
-I became interested in finding a way that would allow children to learn effectively in an engaging way to make them motivated to learn on their own.
+I became interested in finding a way that would allow children to learn effectively and in an engaging way, to motivate them to learn on their own.